Posts

 The application used to edit our film is called CapCut.
 There were multiple reasons why we chose this app.
 There are both pros and cons to CapCut.
 Although most people use editing software found online, we used CapCut because it is simply easier.
 On editing software, most of the time it is pay-to-use regardless of its features.
 As well as its accessibility on the phone would simply be too difficult.
 This already is a benefit of CapCut, its accessibility!
 It is so much easier to use on both phone and computer.
 We did use both devices to edit so this worked out in our favor.
 Also, its features while having not to pay on CapCut, were perfect, easy to use, and looked good too.
 Another benefit was that we already knew our way around the app.
 We have all used this app in our free time to randomly edit videos, and in our previous tasks for this class.
 Giving us yet another reason to use this app.
 In our experience this time around for our film, CapCut did not disappoint.
 The filters available...

-Editing Day Continued: Final Task
+Editing Day Continued: Production Blog Final Task

 Image